 Homeowners insurance protects your financial investment in your home.

-Based on your individual needs, you choose specific coverage to provide as much protection as you think necessary.Homeowners insurance is designed to pay for damages to your home and its contents, and also to protect you from financial liability if someone is injured on your property.
-If you take the time to understand how homeowners insurance works, you may avoid serious financial difficulties.
+Based on your individual needs, you choose specific coverage to provide as much protection as you think necessary.Homeowners insurance is designed to pay for damages to your home and its contents.
+It also helps protect you from financial liability if someone were injured on your property.
+Please take time to understand how homeowners insurance works and how it can help you avoid serious financial difficulties.

-Exclusions and Additional Coverage
+Exclusions and additional coverage

 Read your homeowners policy carefully to find out what is excluded—not covered—by your policy.
 In addition to excluding specific perils, basic homeowners policies may also exclude:

 - Property and liability coverage for tenants, roomers, or boarders.
 Tenants can purchase renters insurance to cover their personal property and personal liability.